Police: Man arrested for DUI later called 911 to scream at dispatchers

 He repeatedly called the 911 center to demand his laptop back.
 Patrolman Leonard Harvey called him and told him not to call 911 unless there was an actual emergency.
 Crowley told him, "you have no idea who I am," and told the officer he'd be fired in the morning.

-On the last call to 911, he said he would walk to the police station to get the computer.
+On the last call to 911, he said he'd walk to the police station to get the computer.

 He arrived at 1:20 a.m.
 Friday, swaying back and forth and smelling of alcohol.
 He screamed at them, and police told him he was under arrest for public drunkenness.
 He "resisted slightly" and several officers had to help Harvey put handcuffs on him, according to police.